mike-ady/Stenokey/Documentation/User_Manual.md

 The documentation for Steno Tutor is somewhat sparse.
 To change settings, you will need to edit the "session.properties" file with a text editor.
 That file is found in the data sub directory of the Steno Tutor program, (specific to your operating system).

 Steno Tutor will not proceed unless you have entered exactly the word that it has highlighted.
 Use the asterisk key (on the Stenokey) to delete incorrect entries.
-(The Backspace key on your regular keyboard can be used to delete words one character at a time, but that is less useful.)
+The Backspace key on your regular keyboard can be used to delete words one character at a time, but that is less useful.

 Use the Tab key on your regular keyboard to pause Steno Tutor.
-(You can also stroke "TA*B" on the Stenokey to the same effect.)
-Once Steno Tutor is paused, striking any key on the Stenokey will release Steno Tutor's timer again.
+(You can stroke "TA*B" on the Stenokey to the same effect if you are also using Plover.)
+Once Steno Tutor is paused, striking any key or chord on the Stenokey will start Steno Tutor's timer again.

 Steno Tutor expects words to be typed in lower case.
 If you find that characters are appearing in upper case, use the Caps Lock key on your regular keyboard to toggle the case.
 You may need to strike the Caps Lock key twice for it to take effect.